Hydrology-IFH/roger/doc/_build/html/_sources/tutorial/analysis.rst.txt

   $ pip install xarray matplotlib netcdf4 cftime

-The analysis below is conducted for a single year simulation of the :doc:`1D </reference/models/oneD>` setup from the :doc:`model gallery </reference/model-gallery>`.
+The analysis below is conducted for a single year simulation of the :doc:`SVAT </reference/models/svat>` setup from the :doc:`model gallery </reference/model-gallery>`.

 Let's start by importing some packages: